Cranberry Orange Pecan Scottish Shortbread

 Cranberry, Orange & Pecan Scottish Shortbread

-Based On A Very Traditional Scottish Recipe
+Based On A very Traditional Scottish Recipe

-(A flame-haired Scot 😊)
+(By A flame-haired Scot 😊)

 Traditional Scottish Recipe